tiagoluis12/country-info-backend/README.md

    "nodemon"
    "winston"

-4. npm start or npm run dev
+4. npm start or npm run dev to start the local server.

-The server will start, and the API will be accessible at http://localhost:3001
+The server will start, and the API will be accessible at http://localhost:3001/api/countries/

 ## Hosting